SkyKings-Guild/SkyKings/README.md

     - You can sell items that will be shown in all servers the bot is in!

     - You can also create a guild-specific shop!

+- Global Events System

+    - The bot owners can start an event and have it sent to every server that has the bot properly configured!

+- Hypixel Server Status

+    - Server owners can setup the bot to send status updates from [status.hypixel.net](https://status.hypixel.net) to a channel with an optional ping!

+- Guild Requirements

+    - You can check how many people in a guild are under GEXP requirements with our `gexp` command!

 ## Soon™

-- Global Events System

-    - The bot owners will be able to start an event and have it sent to every server that has the bot properly configured!
+- Guild Requirements

+    - Servers that are linked to a Hypixel guild will be able to setup requirements and check if members meet those requirements!

+- Skyblock Player Info

+    - Commands to view information of some SkyBlock players!

 ## Resources
 - [Bot Invite](https://discord.com/oauth2/authorize?client_id=797974550834053203&scope=bot&permissions=402934848)